 - Identification of the sources of inefficiencies in ML workloads and shortcomings of the current solutions. - The design and implementation of a tracing JIT for an ML eager-mode framework (PyTorch).
+It requires zero program changes, unlike other solutions.

+Figure 2.
+Executing a PyTorch program with Torchy.

-It requires zero program changes, unlike other solutions. - Techniques to increase the size of traces in ML workloads to increase optimization opportunities. - Evaluation: we show that the presented solution outperforms baseline by up to 12x in microbenchmarks and that it shows promising results in ML workloads.
-We also quantify the impact of type/shape inference on several metrics over generated traces.
+- Techniques to increase the size of traces in ML work-loads to increase optimization opportunities. - Evaluation: we show that the presented solution outperforms baseline by up to 12x in microbenchmarks and that it shows promising results in ML workloads.
+We also quantify the impact of type/shape inference.